hurufu/nexoid-meta/README.md

 #### [frobd/](https://github.com/hurufu/frobd)

-Very rough scetch of a proxy for Polish EFT protocol [FROB](https://frob.pl/protokol-ecr-eft/#ECREFT), can be embedded into any application and converts national protocol into SCAP or NEXO retailer.
+Very rough sketch of a proxy for Polish EFT protocol [FROB](https://frob.pl/protokol-ecr-eft/#ECREFT), can be embedded into any application and converts national protocol into SCAP or NEXO retailer.